How to Send a Test Fax

 First, verify the accuracy of the fax number to make certain it reaches the intended recipient.
 Consider using a dedicated or temporary fax number specifically for testing.
 This minimizes the risk of sending sensitive information to the wrong place.

-See also What Does Restricted Number Mean
+See also What Is an Esn Number

 You can often find a Fax Test Service online that allows you to generate a temporary fax number.
 Always keep this number confidential to protect the integrity of your test documents.